What Other Parents Are Reading

-Some of the vaccines may be given as part of a combination vaccine so that your child gets fewer shots.
-Talk with your doctor about which vaccines your child should receive.
+Some of the vaccines may be given as part of a combination vaccine so that a child gets fewer shots.
+Talk with your doctor about which vaccines your kids should receive.

-- HBV: Hepatitis B vaccine; ideally, the first dose is given at birth, but those not previously immunized can get it at any age.
+- HBV: Hepatitis B vaccine; ideally, the first dose is given at birth, but kids not previously immunized can get it at any age.